 Some of our current industry mandates include but are not limited to: Female Thrillers, Contained Elevated Horror, Grounded Sci-Fi, Kaufman-esque Mind-Benders, Young Adult, Drama, Comedy and original Holiday Stories.
 We also encourage writers with diverse or LGBTQIA stories to submit.

-Show us your most original work!
+Show us your most original work to elevate your career and win $3,000!

 PROJECT IN DEVELOPMENT: Bernadett Belinda York’s female-driven, LGBTQ+ western WILD DATURA won its genre category in CS Unique Voices and is now in development, represented by Buffalo 8 & BondIt Media Capital.